nextcloud/documentation/developer_manual/general/security.rst

     app.php?username=<script src="attacker.tld"></script>

 to overtake the user account.
-The same problem occurs when outputting content from the database or any other location that is writeable by users.
+The same problem occurs when outputting content from the database or any other location that is writable by users.

 Another attack vector that is often overlooked is XSS in **href** attributes.
 HTML allows to execute javascript in href attributes like this::

     <a href="javascript:alert('xss')">

 To prevent XSS in your app, **never use echo, print() or <\%=** - use **p()** instead which will sanitize the input.
-Also **validate urls to start with the expected protocol** (starts with http for instance)!
+Also **validate URLs to start with the expected protocol** (starts with http for instance)!

 .. note:: Should you ever require to print something unescaped, double check if it is really needed.
 If there is no other way (e.g. when including of subtemplates) use `print_unescaped`  with care.